 Why Does MS Cause Bladder Problems?

-As many as 80 percent of people with multiple sclerosis (MS) experience bladder problems.
+As many as 80% of people with multiple sclerosis (MS) experience bladder problems.
 Issues with bladder control occur because MS disrupts the transmission of signals to and from the brain, which disturbs the electrical impulses to the muscles responsible for emptying out the bladder.

 In a healthy person, the bladder fills and the nerves send messages along the spinal cord, informing the brain of the need to urinate.
 The muscles keep the urethra closed to prevent leakage until you go to the bathroom and squeeze the bladder, at which point the muscles relax and the urine is released.
-If these nerves are damaged, as they are in many people with MS, the brain doesn't get the message until it's too late.
+If these nerves are damaged, as they are in many people with MS, the brain does not get the message until it is too late.
 Or if you have spinal cord lesions and/or dysfunction of your lower limbs, you are very likely to also have bladder problems.

 If you experience bladder problems as a result of your MS, you may feel overwhelmed or embarrassed by the issue.
 The good news is there are some effective steps you can take towards managing your bladder issues — allowing you to live your life without worrying about your bladder acting up.

 Common MS Bladder Problems to Be Aware Of